Benchmark

 Connecting powerful tools to your assistant shouldn’t force you to choose between brittle custom code and generic, one-size-fits-all chatbots. customgpt.ai bridges that gap with hosted MCP servers, secure permissions, and instantly reusable agents that plug into ChatGPT, Claude, or any MCP client without the integration headaches.
 If you’re ready to turn scattered systems into one intelligent, controllable assistant layer, get started with CustomGPT.ai and connect MCP to your chatbot today.

-Can I use one MCP server to power multiple chatbots?
+Can one Hosted MCP server power multiple chatbots?

 3x productivity.